11 Feb - 4 min read

-One of the best parts of celebrating Chinese New Year is the cash you get courtesy of receiving ang pow.
-Depending on the generosity of your married friends and relatives, you can rake in quite a substantial chunk of cash over the Lunar New Year period.
+Depending on the generosity of your married friends and relatives, you can actually rake in quite a substantial chunk of cash over the Lunar New Year period.
 The question is, what will you do with your ang pow money?
-Instead of spending it all or just depositing it into your bank account, here are some things you can do with your ang pow money this Chinese New Year 2019.
+Instead of spending it all or just depositing it into your bank account, here are some things you can do with your ang pow money this Chinese New Year 2021.

-Nearly 50% of Malaysian youths were found to have high levels of credit card debt in 2018.
+The Credit Counselling and Debt Management Agency (AKPK) – a credit counselling agency set up by Bank Negara Malaysia (BNM) – revealed in 2019 that credit card loan accounts for 55% of its total debt portfolio.
 Although it isn’t the most thrilling way to spend your ang pow, debt repayment should be prioritised whenever you have any extra money coming your way.
 So, do the responsible thing – use that ang pow money to break free of paying interest rates and clear off your credit card debt as fast as possible.
 If you have outstanding payments on multiple credit cards, consider consolidating your debt by using a balance transfer.

 It’s all too easy to spend all your ang pow money if it sits in your main bank account that you withdraw from regularly.
 Make a commitment by opening a new sub-saving account (or a separate account altogether) purely for your savings and deposit your ang pow money here.
 This can be the push you need to start making regular deposits into this dedicated bank account and avoid withdrawals unless an emergency crops up.
 You can even opt out of getting an ATM card for this account as the hassle of going to the bank counter will make you think twice about any illicit withdrawals.
 Remember to shop around for savings accounts with higher interest rates!